Aeneid: Pietas

 However, Aeneas' pietas extends beyond his devotion to his father: we also see several examples of his religious fervour.
 Aeneas is consistently subservient to the gods, even in actions opposed to his own desires, as he responds to one such divine command, "I sail to Italy not of my own free will."

 In addition to his religious and familial pietas, Aeneas also displays fervent patriotism and devotion to his people, particularly in a military capacity.
-For instance, as he and his followers leave Troy, Aeneas swears that he will "take up/ The combat once again.
-We shall not all/ Die this day unavenged."
+For instance, as he and his followers leave Troy, Aeneas swears that he will "take up / The combat once again.
+We shall not all / Die this day unavenged."

 Aeneas is a symbol of pietas in all of its forms, serving as a moral paragon to whom a Roman should aspire.

 Divine intervention

 One of the most recurring themes in the Aeneid is that of divine intervention.
 Throughout the poem, the gods are constantly influencing the main characters and trying to change and impact the outcome, regardless of the fate that they all know will occur.
 For example, Juno comes down and acts as a phantom Aeneas to drive Turnus away from the real Aeneas and all of his rage from the death of Pallas.
 Even though Juno knows in the end that Aeneas will triumph over Turnus, she does all she can to delay and avoid this outcome.

 Divine intervention occurs multiple times, in Book 4 especially.
-Aeneas falls in love with Dido, delaying his ultimate fate of traveling to Italy.
+Aeneas falls in love with Dido, delaying his ultimate fate of travelling to Italy.
 However, it is actually the gods who inspired the love, as Juno plots: